Subsession/HttpClient/docs/README.md

 ## Builders

-The builders are used in case you want to use custom implementation of the provided interfaces under the `Comertis\Http\Abstraction` namespace.
+The builders are used in case you want to use custom implementation of the provided interfaces under the `Subsession\Http\Abstraction` namespace.
 The library already offers & uses a default implementation of said interfaces.

 ### HttpClientBuilder